criblio/appscope/website/src/pages/docs/config-file.md

       field: .*
       value: .*

     # The http category includes HTTP request and response events.
+The name,
-    # The name, field, value, and headers properties are regular expressions
+    # field, and value properties are regular expressions applied to the
-    # applied to the corresponding event properties.
-Events will be generated
-    # when all match.
+    # corresponding event properties.
+Events will be generated when all match.
     #
+    # The headers entry is a list of regular expressions that are applied to
+    # the HTTP headers in request and response events.
+Matches are applied to
+    # the whole header line, not just the name.
+Headers that match are included
+    # in the generated events.
+Note that headers named `host`, `user-agent`,
+    # `x-forwarded-for`, and `x-appscope` are included by default.
+    #
     # Set $SCOPE_EVENT_HTTP to true or false to enable or disable this
     # category.
 The regular expressions can be set with $SCOPE_EVENT_HTTP_NAME,
     # $SCOPE_EVENT_HTTP_FIELD, $SCOPE_EVENT_HTTP_VALUE, and
     # $SCOPE_EVENT_HTTP_HEADER.
-    #
-    # When the `cribl` backend is enabled, this is disabled.
+Note that $SCOPE_EVENT_HTTP_HEADER only sets
+    # a single entry in the `headers` array.
     #
     - type: http
       name: .*